 Protecting Your Enamel:

-Everyday force of biting down can create 55 lbs of pressure on your incisors (or middle teeth) and at least 200 lbs of pressure on your molars.
+The everyday force of biting down can create 55 lbs. of pressure on your incisors (or middle teeth) and at least 200 lbs. of pressure on your molars.
 It is estimated at 80% of the population clenches and grinds especially at night.
 Most of us are unaware of this issue until we start to see the effects on our teeth.
-Talk to our Highlands Ranch Dentists, Dr. DeLapp and Dr. Parsons about ways you can protect your enamel and about wearing a night guard.
+Talk to our Highlands Ranch Dentist, Dr. Sarah Parsons about ways you can protect your enamel and about wearing a night guard.

-Acid can create harmful effects on your teeth including increasing cavity causing bacteria and eroding tooth enamel.
+Acid can create harmful effects on your teeth including increasing cavity-causing bacteria and eroding tooth enamel.
 Acid can be produced from acidic foods and drinks.
 Foods and drinks that have a pH of 5.3 or lever can cause acid wear on enamel.
-You can protect your teeth from acid by rinsing with water immediately after consuming high acidic foods and drinks.
+You can protect your teeth from acid by rinsing them with water immediately after consuming highly acidic foods and drinks.
 Using plain baking soda on a toothbrush can also reduce the amount of acid in your mouth.
-Chewing sugar free gums or sucking on sugar free candies can stimulate saliva flow which helps buffer and eliminate acidity in the mouth.
+Chewing sugar-free gums or sucking on sugar-free candies can stimulate saliva flow which helps buffer and eliminate acidity in the mouth.

 Signs Of Enamel Problems:

-1. Sensitivity: Tooth sensitivity is never normal.
+- Sensitivity: Tooth sensitivity is never normal.
 This sensitivity can be in response from hot, cold, sweet, or sour foods.
-If you are experiencing sensitivity please talk to our Highlands Ranch Dentist immediately.
+If you are experiencing sensitivity, please talk to our Highlands Ranch Dentist immediately.

-2. Darkening: Wearing of tooth enamel causes it to become more thin and more of the underlying dentin showing through.
+- Darkening: Wearing of tooth enamel causes it to become thinner and more of the underlying dentin shows through.
 This can cause the teeth to have a more yellow appearance.

-3. Cracks and Chips: You may notice cracks the run horizontal or verticle and also may notice tiny chips that turn into larger chips.
-This can be caused from unintentional or night time clenching/grinding.
+- Cracks and Chips: You may notice cracks that run horizontal or vertical and also may notice tiny chips that turn into larger chips.
+This can be caused by unintentional or nighttime clenching/grinding.